patrickjuchli/basic-ftp/README.md

 `list()`

 List files and directories in the current working directory.
-Currently, this library only supports Unix-style directory listings.
+Currently, this library only supports Unix- and DOS-style directory listings.

 `upload(readableStream, remoteFilename)`